Son of New York pizzeria owner gets 20 years in drug case

-NEW YORK The son of a New York pizzeria owner was sentenced on Thursday to 20 years in prison for his role in a cocaine trafficking conspiracy linked to organized crime.
+NEW YORK (Reuters) - The son of a New York pizzeria owner was sentenced on Thursday to 20 years in prison for his role in a cocaine trafficking conspiracy linked to organized crime.

 Angelo Gigliotti, 36, was sentenced by U.S. District Judge Raymond Dearie in Brooklyn federal court, U.S. prosecutors said.
 His lawyer, Gerald McMahon, could not immediately be reached for comment.